VHU-Net: Variational Hadamard U-Net for Body MRI Bias Field Correction: Experiments and Results

-Compared to N4ITK, VHU-Net improves intensity homogeneity by reducing average CV score from 45.940 to 44.202, reflecting a 3.78\% enhancement.
+Compared to N4ITK, VHU-Net improves intensity homogeneity by reducing the average CV score from 45.564 to 41.695, reflecting a 8.49\% enhancement.
 This improvement stems from the application of multiple trainable ConvHTBlocks, which encourages VHU-Net to tailor its correction strategy to varying anatomical structures and imaging conditions.
-Additionally, VHU-Net achieves the highest SNR and a significantly improved CNR, reflecting enhanced tissue contrast and signal clarity.
-A key contributing factor to this improvement is the HT layer, which effectively suppresses high-frequency noise in the MRI data.
-Consequently, the model produces denoised outputs with higher SNR than the reference ground truth, highlighting its robustness in noise attenuation.
 These results confirm that VHU-Net offers state-of-the-art performance in bias field correction under simulated conditions with known ground truth.

-\subsubsection{Qualitative comparison}
+\subsubsection{Qualitative Comparison}